An important factor affecting compilation speed and memory requirements is the

 prevents ambiguity during instance resolution.

-We can override the role of the ShowType
+We can override the role of the ShowType dictionary and declare it to be

 phantom

-type role ShowType phantom
+type role ShowType phantombut we lose coherence:

 data ShowTypeDict a where